dotnet/source-build/Documentation/planning/arcade-powered-source-build/incremental-official.md

 # Incremental improvements to source-build in official builds

 We can add official source-build to repos one at a time.
-This is effectively a build cache, and adding each repo provides incremental benefit to build times for official and local builds alike.
+This incrementally creates a tree of cached builds.

 ## Dependency leaves

-The following diagram is the source-build intermediate output flow in 3.1, with leaf nodes colored gold and the Core-SDK product at the top:
+The following diagram is the source-build intermediate output flow in 3.1, with leaf nodes colored gold and the Core-SDK (dotnet/installer) product at the top:

 > ![](img/official-leaves.svg)
 > [source (img/official-leaves.dot)](img/official-leaves.dot)

-Initially, Core-SDK is the only node performing source-build, and it builds all constituent repos from source.
-To reduce that build time, source-build must be distributed amongst the repos.
+To build up the tree of cached builds, source-build must be distributed amongst the repos.
 We should do this by repeatedly adding source-build functionality to leaf repos (removing completed repos from the graph) until every repo runs source-build.

 > Note: the .NET Core build does have circular dependencies, so technically no
 > repos are pure leaves.
 For example, compiling C# in the leaves above requires